Light in correlated disordered media: Theory of multiple light scattering by correlated disordered media

 Following the same steps as those for continuous permittivity random media, assuming non-absorbing materials, we eventually reach a simple expression for the extinction mean free path, \be \frac{1}{\ell_\text{e}} = \frac{2\pi\rho}{k_\text{MG}^4} \int_0^{2k_\text{MG}} F(q) S(q) q \ud q, \ee with $q = k_\text{MG}|\u-\u'|$.
 We have defined here the form factor \be F(q) = k_\text{MG}^2 \frac{\ud \sigma}{\ud \Omega} \left( \frac{q}{2k_\text{MG}} \right) f_\text{L}^2 \left| \frac{3 j_1(qa)}{qa} \right|^2, \ee and the Rayleigh differential scattering cross-section \be \frac{\ud \sigma}{\ud \Omega} (k) = k_\text{h}^4 \frac{\alpha_\text{p}^2}{(4\pi)^2} P(k), \ee where $P(k)$ is given by Eq.~\eqref{eq:projector-pola}.

 Remarkably, the respective contributions of the individual scattering elements, via the form factor $F(q)$, and of their spatial arrangement, via the structure factor $S(q)$, on the extinction (or scattering) strength of the medium are treated independently.
-Structural correlations act as a weighting function to the optical response of a random (uncorrelated) assembly of identical scatterers, physically due to far-field interference between pairs of particles.
+Structural correlations act as a weighting function to the optical response of a random assembly of identical scatterers.
+Physically, the structure factor describes far-field interferences between fields scattered by pairs of particles.

 Equation~\eqref{eq:extinction_mfp_particles_Sq} was obtained here in the long-wavelength limit, for small (non-resonant) particles.
 The more general situation of resonant particles is significantly more difficult to address within the theory for the average field.
-A heuristic extension of the Maxwell-Garnett approximation to resonant dipolar particles has been proposed by \cite{doyle1989optical} and further analyzed in \cite{grimes1991permeability, ruppin2000evaluation}.
-The approach provides some understanding to the spectral resonances observed in certain light scattering experiments.
-A more rigorous framework is given by the so-called Coherent Potential Approximation (CPA)~\cite{tsang1980multiple, tsang2001scattering}, which may be seen as a generalization of the approach leading to the Bruggeman mixing rule for continuous permittivity media, as presented above.
+A heuristic extension of the Maxwell-Garnett approximation to resonant dipolar particles has been proposed by \citet{doyle1989optical} and further analyzed by \citet{grimes1991permeability, ruppin2000evaluation}.
+The approach provides some understanding to the spectral resonances observed in certain light scattering experiments, but it fails to fulfill a fundamental scaling law between the material and effective permittivities, as observed by~\citet{bohren2009extended}.
+A more rigorous framework is given by the so-called Coherent Potential Approximation (CPA)~\cite{tsang1980multiple, tsang2001scattering}, which may be seen as a generalization of the approach leading to the Bruggeman mixing rule for continuous permittivity media, as presented above, for particulate media.
 Considering scattering elements that are not only the particles but also the host medium, one looks for an auxiliary background permittivity $\epsilon_\text{b}$ such that the average transition operator vanishes $\bra \Tgcal \ket = 0$, or equivalently that the background Green function ${\bm{\mathcal{G}}}_\text{b}$ equals the actual averaged Green function $\langle \bm{\mathcal{G}} \rangle$.
 Different CPA-like models have been developed based on different self-consistent conditions~\cite{soukoulis1994propagation, busch1995transport}.
+The so-called Energy-density CPA (ECPA) introduced by \citet{busch1995transport}, in particular, stands out from classical effective medium approaches as it focuses on energy transport (described by the average intensity) rather than on wave propagation and attenuation (described by the average field).